undur/Parsley/README.md

 Parsley is a template parser for WO.
 It's based on WOOgnl and thus supports it's inline binding syntax.
 It's a pure WO project, meaning it does not require Project Wonder (although, of course, it works fine with Project Wonder as well).

-Currently at development stage so mostly useful for testing, brainstorming, or whatever other fun things you usually do with experimental parsers.

 ## Why?

 To get nice inline error messages when template parser errors occur (rather than huge stack-tracey exception pages).
 Currently, this only applies when you attempt to use an element/component that doesn't exist and for handling `UnknownKeyEception` (badly formed keypaths in bindings) and `WODynamicElementCreationException` which for well designed elements will cover things like wrong binding configuration.